sascha2schroeder/popEye/README.md

 install_github('sascha2schroeder/popEye')
 ```

-Alternatively, an pre-compiled version that can be loaded locally (RStudio: -> Tools -> Install packages
+Alternatively, an pre-compiled version that can be installed locally (RStudio: -> Tools -> Install packages
 -> Install from Package Archive) can be downloaded [here](builds/popEye_0.6.2.tar.gz).